Career Exploration Lesson Plans

 For these reasons preparing students for their future should be one of the core objectives of our educational system.
 However, even though we know this is how it should be, I honestly don’t felt like we (my school) have been doing a stellar job at achieving this objective.

-For these lessons, the first step of instruction was to refresh students on the components of health and the definition of Occupational Health.
+For these lessons, the first step of instruction was to refresh students on the dimensions of health and the definition of Occupational Health.

 Okay, now that I've explained the why…let’s get down to the what!